 At the end of each reporting period, the Company assesses whether there is any evidence that an investment in associate is impaired.
 This assessment is generally made with reference to the status of licence applications, operating results achieved, and an assessment of the likely results to be achieved from future business operations of the associate.
 When there is evidence that an investment in a associate is impaired, the carrying amount of such investment is compared to its recoverable amount.
-If the recoverable amount of an investment in associate is less than its carrying amount, the carrying amount is reduced to its recoverable amount and an impairment loss, being the excess of carrying amount over the recoverable amount, is recognized in the period of impairment.
+If the recoverable amount of an investment in associate is less than its carrying amount, the carrying amount is reduced to its recoverable amount, is recognized in the period of impairment.
 When an impairment loss reverses in a subsequent period, the carrying amount of the investment in associate is increased to the revised estimate of recoverable amount to the extent that the increased carrying amount does not exceed the carrying amount that would have been determined had an impairment loss not been previously recognized.
 A reversal of an impairment loss is recognized in net earnings in the period the reversal occurs.